chamara8901/vptest/src/_posts/2019-01-20-disable-comments.md

 vssue: false
 ---

-Demo of how to disable comments.
+Demo of how to disable comments.Here is the frontmatter of current demo: grrow test 2 Here is the frontmatter of current demo: grrow test 3

 <!-- more -->

 To disable comments for some post, just set `vssue: false` in the frontmatter.

-Here is the frontmatter of current demo: grrow test 1 Here is the frontmatter of current demo: grrow test 2 Here is the frontmatter of current demo: grrow test 3
+Here is the frontmatter of current demo:

 ```yaml {7}
 ---